 The calculation of benefits (reduction in damages) for the structural and non-structural alternatives in all study reaches were evaluated using HEC-FDA software.
 Damages for both the without and with project conditions were determined in order to calculate the reduction in damages achieved by the alternative.
-A 50-year planning period (2024-2074) and the Fiscal Year 2020 (FY20) discount rate of 2.75% were used for present value (PV) calculations.
-Table 10 provide results of the benefits evaluation.
+Table 11 provides the Without Project Damages for the Long Wharf, New Haven Study Area.
+Table 12 provide results of the benefits evaluation.
+Regional Economic Development (RED) benefits were also calculated for the recommended plan using the USACE Regional Economic Systems (RECONS) economic model.
+Results of the RED analysis may be found in Chapter 11 of the Economics Appendix (B).